-One of our products, Classify, is meant to help non-subject experts within publishing organisations to create content packages across thousands of journals and provide their customers with content that would have otherwise required an unreasonable amount of time to put together.
+One of the products I was working on, Classify, is meant to help non-subject experts within publishing organisations to create content packages across thousands of journals and provide their customers with content that would have otherwise required an unreasonable amount of time to put together.

 How Classify Works

-Creating a class, adding concepts related to the topic of interest, and then perhaps setting up a couple of filters, will provide a list of documents that can either be very interesting or open for refinements by tweaking the list of concepts.
+Creating a class, adding concepts (terms) related to the topic of interest, and then perhaps setting up a couple of filters, provides a list of documents that can either be very interesting or in need of refinements by tweaking the list of concepts.

 Sounds simple enough, but if you are not a subject expert, how would you add concepts that will get you satisfactory results?